 British indie rock band Wet Leg who brought you songs including Chaise Long, Ur Mum and Wet dream created more than one design!

-Both will be available to post to the Prime Minister and back to yourself from Glastonbury Festival and other festivals this summer via our special postboxes.
+Both were available to post to the Prime Minister and back to yourself from Glastonbury Festival and other festivals this summer via our special postboxes.

-In addition to these unique designs, we'll also have postcards which feature photography by visual artists Ngadi Smart and Poulomi Basu who've recently partnered with WaterAid on projects raising awareness of how the climate crisis is a water crisis.
+In addition to these unique designs, we also created postcards featuring photography by visual artists Ngadi Smart and Poulomi Basu who've recently partnered with WaterAid on projects raising awareness of how the climate crisis is a water crisis.